The Maine Wire

 When the House once again took up this bill, Rep. Warren was the only Democrat to maintain her opposition to the budget.

-House Republicans issued a one-page fact sheet on Wednesday that outlined their objections to the current budget bill, including record-high spending, new taxes and concerns over fairness and accountability.
+House Republicans issued a one-page fact sheet on Wednesday that outlined their objections to this budget bill, including record-high spending, new taxes, and concerns over fairness and accountability.

-A separate effort by Rep. Gary Drinkwater (R-Milford) to gather signatures to put a question on the November ballot that could allow voters to recall the already-approved partisan budget failed to meet the necessary threshold of approximately 67,000, the Secretary of State’s office said earlier this week.
+A separate effort by Rep. Gary Drinkwater (R-Milford) to put a question on the November ballot allowing voters to recall the already-approved partisan budget failed to gather the requisite 67,000 signatures needed to do so, the Secretary of State’s Office said earlier this week.

 This is a developing story.